 Featuring a badass soundtrack, different difficulties to test your mettle with, and the kind of gameplay that no amount of cocaine will help you keep up with the piece, DUSK is one of 2018’s best games and certainly the king of the FPS homages.

-The newest contender on the battle royale block is one that actually may have staying power, especially with it reaching fifty million players in a month or so.
+The surprise contender on the battle royale block is one that actually has staying power, especially with it reaching fifty million players in a month or so and just improving from there.
 It’s little wonder why it’s been such a success: Apex Legends is a refreshing departure from BR norms that does things differently.

-Thanks to neat quirks like respawning, pinging, Legends, and so much more, this squad-based FPS can surely only improve even further from here.
+Thanks to neat quirks like respawning, pinging, Legends, and so much more, this squad-based FPS can surely only improve even further from here, especially when fans are given more and more lore to dive into.
 Respawn Entertainment know how to make a slick shooter, which Apex Legends just continue to evidence.

 They definitely need to just delete the Wingman, though.